 Restatement of the Essentials

-So now I have boiled it down to an underlying strategy and necessary tactics: Your strategy requires a superb understanding of the substantive law that governs the kind of matter your client presents to you; a superb talent for summarizing his case in the most helpful manner possible; and artfully applying the law to the matter thus stated.
-The tactics refer to skillful use of civil procedures and rules of evidence in order to compile evidence, use it to prove your points, and impeach and exclude your adversary’s evidence.
+So now I have boiled it down to an underlying strategy and necessary tactics.
+A sound litigation strategy requires (1) an excellent understanding of the substantive law that governs the kind of matter your client presents to you; and (2) a helpful, accurate summarization of the case as well as a sound application of the governing law to the case so that its probable outcome will be as favorable as possible to the client.
+Litigation tactics principally refer to the skillful use of civil procedures and rules of evidence in order to conduct discovery, obtain and organize evidence, use it to prove your points, and impeach or exclude your adversary’s evidence when appropriate.

 A Thick Skin Is Best

-There are other attributes that are likewise indispensable to a successful trial lawyer: You must be thick-skinned and easily able to withstand the derision and insults of your adversary as well as the scowls and reproval of an unimpressed judge: If insulting comments affect you too much, you should not become a litigator, as your whole life you will find yourself insulted, openly and subtly, by your adversaries.
+There are other attributes that are likewise indispensable to a successful trial lawyer: you must be thick-skinned and able to withstand the derision and insults of your adversary, as well as the indifference or apparent disapproval of an unimpressed judge.
+If insulting comments or gestures affect you too much, you should not become a litigator, as your whole life you will find yourself insulted, openly and subtly, by your adversaries.
 Some will mean it in earnest after genuinely concluding that you are a pitiful, hapless lawyer, or perhaps only a green novice whom they can outfox at every turn.
 At least from them you can learn something, as each of us can always draw some benefit from any criticism, even if it serves only to a shed a little light on the one making the criticism.
-Others still will deride you because in truth they are startled by your prowess, or the strength of your case, and hope to put you down and discourage you before you succeed at your task, which they fear you have begun in an excellent way.
+Others still will deride you because in truth they are alarmed by your apparent skill and ability, or by the strength of your case, and some will try to put you down and discourage you before you succeed at your task, which they fear you have begun in an excellent way.
 Others still, at the end of the case, will become angry with you over the successful results you have gotten for your client.
 You have to be able to shrug it off in a moment and rise above the fray, or else you will be angry or intimidated and likely an unhappy camper your entire working life.
 A good litigator will take the long view and the high road for living well, never nursing a grudge and never holding a resentment.
 Fight as hard as you can for as long as you must to win for your client, but never let the poison of rancor sully your countenance or becloud your judgment.

 Toil and Sweat, if not Blood